 Patrol Ships (18 Inshore and four Offshore) make up the largest proportion of Royal Navy vessels, with 22, as shown in Chart 1 below.

 The total number of Destroyers and Frigates (19) as at 1 April 2017 are also in line with SDSR Joint Force 2025 commitments.”

-Ministers often spoke in Parliament last year of “a growing Royal Navy” but official figures appear to disagree with those claims.
+Ministers also often spoke in Parliament of “a growing Royal Navy” but official figures appear to disagree with those claims.
 According to the the UK Armed Forces Equipment and Formations document released by the Government detailing statistics on vessels, land equipment and aircraft of the armed forces.
 It states: